 A student has the option of a face-to-face or online class.
 Face-to-face AAAE classes are available mornings, afternoons, and evenings.
 TABE scores are good for two years.

 The Applied Academics for Adult Education program is open-entry/open-exit, open exit thus

 allowing a student to complete when he/she meets their Basic Skills Requirements.
 At verification of a student’s completion, he/she is referred to their counselor.

-Sheridan Technical College’s face-to-face AAAE program is located in Building 14 at the Sheridan Main campus and at the Sheridan West campus.
+Sheridan Technical College’s face-to-face AAAE program is located in Building 14 at the Sheridan Main campus.
 The AAAE Online Department is located in Building 12 on the Main campus.